Murtu1609/Assignment/README.md

 # Details
 The script creates 2 lambda functions using .net core3.1(powershell) that are invoked by rest api's

+sourcecode files included in the repository dice.zip and dice2.zip

 the first function dicesimulation takes inputs of NoOfDice, NoOfSides and NoOfRolls via a query string

 the url used to invoke the function is ouputed